254nm/L2X9Core/README.md

   RemoveUnicodeBooks: false
 #What should we notify you of on discord
 #WARNING IF YOU HAVE THIS ENABLED AND DO NOT INPUT A WEBHOOK URL IT WILL HAVE ERRORS.
+#Here is a video on how to configure this feature https://youtu.be/0qoJqk6PJas
 AlertSystem:
   Alerts-Enabled: false
   WebhookURL: ""